The Kurdish Era (1448-1867)

 With the Sorani-Kurds of Ardalan coming in the area of the Gorani-Kurds in Iran and finally settling at Sanandaj, the Zarrin Kafsh tribe was incorporated into the Bani Ardalan tribal federation and the Zarrinnaal family belonged to the Ardalanic nobility.

-In 1638 the common modern Turkish-Persian border was established at the foot of the Zagros Mountains between Mesopotamia and the Iranian Plateau.
+In 1638 the common modern Turkish-Persian border was established at the

 3. Mahmoud Beyg Soltan